tribprev/tribprev.github.io/issues/_current/townsend.md

 ---

-When we finally laid out
+When Loo finally laid out

 ---